Multiple transitivity except for a system of imprimitivity: -by-block-transitive groups

 \begin{proof} Let $H < G$.
-If $G = \Sym(X)$ then $sHs$ is conjugate to $H$ and the conclusion is clear, so we may assume $G = \Alt(X)$.
-We may also assume that $G$ is not trivial or cyclic, so $d \ge 4$.
+If $G = \Sym(X)$ or $d \le 4$, then $sHs$ is conjugate to $H$ in $G$ and the conclusion is clear, so we may assume $G = \Alt(X)$ and $d \ge 5$.
 It also suffices to consider the case that $H$ is a maximal subgroup of $G$.

-Suppose $H$ is intransitive, with say one orbit of size $t$ and the other of size $d-t$.
-Then $sHs$ is of the same form, and is consequently conjugate in $G$ to $H$, since $G$ is transitive on the set of subsets of $X$ of a given size.
-Thus $G \neq sHsH$.

-Suppose $H$ is transitive but imprimitive, being the largest subgroup of $G$ that preserves a system $P$ of imprimitivity with blocks of size $2 \le b < d-2$.
-Then $sHs$ preserves $sP$ as a system of imprimitivity; we see that actually $sP= gP$ with some $g \in G$, and then $sHs = gHg\inv$, so again $G \neq sHsH$.

-From now on we may assume $H$ is primitive and that $sHs$ is not conjugate to $H$ in $G$, so $G$ must have two conjugacy classes of primitive maximal subgroups of the same isomorphism type.
-For degrees $4 \le d \le 8$, one can inspect the list of maximal subgroups of $\Alt(d)$, as obtained for instance in GAP.
-One sees that no candidates for $H$ arise except for two classes of subgroups of $\Alt(7)$ isomorphic to $\PSL_3(2)$, and two classes of subgroups of $\Alt(8)$ isomorphic to $2^3 \rtimes \SL_3(2)$.
-However, for both $H = \PSL_3(2)$ and $H = C^3_2 \rtimes \SL_3(2)$, the order of $H$ is not divisible by $5$, so it is not possible for $sHs$ to act transitively on $G/H$.
+Suppose $G = HsHs$.
+Then $sHs$ is also maximal in $G$ and isomorphic to $H$ as a permutation group.
+However, one sees from the two cases of \cite[\S1, Corollary 5]{LPS} that it is not possible to write $G = AB$ where $A$ and $B$ are permutationally isomorphic maximal subgroups of $G$.
+This contradiction proves the lemma. \end{proof}